annlew/BCsupport/doc/notebooks/vscode.rst

 10. Go to "File" and click "New file...".
 Select Jupyter Notebook from the drop down menu that appears.

-11. Click on "Select kernel" in the upper right corner and paste the link to the running notebook from step 9 into the drop down window.
+11. Click on "Select kernel" in the upper right corner, then select "Existing Jupyter server" from the drop down menu.
+Paste the link to the running notebook from step 9 into the drop down menu.

    .. image:: /images/node.png
      :width: 600